How to Recover Deleted Files from Network Shares

 This method may save you, but it is, of course, extremely time consuming for the sys admin—and for the user, too, if you are the one having to wait.
 Even if the previous version can be retrieved, any work done on the file since the last save is lost forever.

-What’s the Best Way to Recover Files Deleted from a Network Drive?
+The Effortless Way to Recover Files Deleted from a Network Drive

-Fortunately, there is a very fast, easy, and cost-effective solution to this perpetual issue: Undelete Instant File Recovery software.
-And, if you have a deleted file you are trying to recover now you can use the Emergency Undelete feature included with Undelete.
+Thankfully, there’s a swift, hassle-free solution to this perpetual issue: Undelete Instant File Recovery software.
+If you need to recover a deleted file right now, you can utilize the Emergency Undelete feature included with Undelete.

-2. Following installation, the first thing you’ll notice is that the Windows Recycle Bin has been replaced by the powerful Undelete Recovery Bin.
-The Recovery Bin will not only capture files deleted from network shares, but also files overwritten on the user’s drive, files deleted between backups, and files deleted from the Command Prompt.
+2. Discover the Undelete Recovery Bin: After installation, you’ll notice a significant change: the Windows Recycle Bin is replaced by the powerful Undelete Recovery Bin.
+This bin doesn’t just capture files deleted from network shares but also those overwritten on the user’s drive, files deleted between backups, and files deleted from the Command Prompt.

-3. Test it for yourself.
-Create a test file within a network drive shared folder and delete it.
-You’ll see that your file has, as you would expect, disappeared from the server as well.
-(Or watch our engineer demonstrate it in this video.)
+3. Test It Yourself: Create a test file within a network drive shared folder and delete it.
+You’ll see that your file has vanished from the server, just as expected.
+Now, open the Undelete Recovery Bin, easily navigate to the shared folder from which you deleted the file, and there you’ll find it again.
+Feel free to watch our engineer demonstrate it in this video.

-5. Select that file and recover it back to its original location, or even to a new location.
+4. Recover with Ease: Select the file and recover it to its original location or save it to a new destination.

 Users Can Recover Their Own Deleted Files from Network Shares